-Yes, Gateway National Recreation Area is recovering from the Hurricane Sandy experience and getting back to what it's now know for best, ... those beaches, that lighthouse, and those recreational opportunities.
+Yes, Gateway National Recreation Area has mostly recovered from the Hurricane Sandy experience and is now getting back to what it's known for best, ... those beaches, that lighthouse, and those recreational opportunities.
 But, in the past, the three units of Gateway National Recreation Area were not nearly as much about fun pursuits, but the protection of New York City from attack.
 And it could have been the attack of General Washington against British troops in the American Revolution or from German U-boats during World War II.
 Yes, it's a place of forts.
 Fort Hancock at Sandy Hook, Fort Wadsworth on Staten Island, Fort Tilden in Jamaica Bay.
 And you can throw an airport or two in there, too.

 Click here to Sponsor the page and how to reserve your ad.

 Sandy Hook Lighthouse - It was built by the Colony of New York in 1764, assisting ships to navigate into New York harbor, but it has remained with a military implication because of its proximity to the city from those days of British rule, which lasted the entire American Revolution till its end in 1783, through the nuclear age.

 Fort Hancock - Fortifications had been built around the lighthouse after the American Revolution for the War of 1812.
 Afterward, it would be known as the Fort at Sandy Hook with an official renaming to Fort Hancock in 1895.
 During World War II, seven thousand soldiers would man the fort.
 By 1954, Nike surface to air nuclear missiles were housed here.
 They would remain for twenty years until the fort was decommissioned.